FatCharlie/DiscoBox/README.md

 \end{aligned}
 $$

-gives us our physical basis
+Gives us our physical basis:

 $$
 |\ell,p\rangle
 $$

-Start with a clean transverse wave.
+Start with a clean transverse wave:

 $$
 |\psi_{\text{pump}}\rangle = |0,0\rangle
 $$

-Using a Type-II BBO crystal gives us OAM that's perfectly anti-correlated:
+Our Type-II BBO crystal gives us perfectly anti-correlated OAM:

 $$
 \ell_A + \ell_B = \ell_{\text{pump}} = 0 \quad\Rightarrow\quad \ell_A = -\ell_B
 $$

-The radial (p) is set by the overlap between the pumps profile and the crystal's phase-matching function, and is only approximate:
+The radial is set by the overlap between the pumps profile and the crystal's phase-matching function and approximate is as good as it gets:

 $$
 p_A \approx p_B \quad (\text{approximate, not conserved})